Subtlety Rogue PvP Rotation and Playstyle — Midnight (12.0.1)

 - Use

-Rupture with 5 Combo Points.
+Eviscerate with 5 Combo Points. - Use

 Backstab to generate Combo Points.

-want to avoid damage and get away from the enemy team.
-With the Legendary
+avoid damage and get away from the enemy team.
+It can also be used

-be used to land crowd control with
+offensively to land crowd control with

-Cloak of Shadows is a strong defensive cooldown when playing against
+Cloak of Shadows is a strong defensive cooldown when playing

 Mortal Coil or